 Bremen Town Hall

-Although 60 percent of Bremen was destroyed during World War II, somehow the city’s glorious Town Hall (Rathaus) made it through unscathed, along with a good section of the picturesque market square.
+Although 60 percent of Bremen was destroyed during World War II, there are still many historic things to do and see in the city.
+Somehow, Bremen’s glorious Town Hall (Rathaus) made it through the War unscathed, along with a good section of the picturesque market square.
 Stepping into the plaza here, we felt like we were in the middle of a fairy tale.
 Perhaps that’s no coincidence considering how famous the city is for its namesake Bremen Town Musicians thanks to the Brothers Grimm.
 The gilded facades, distinctive merchant houses, and the Gothic and Renaissance details are something to behold.

 Once inside the Bremen Town Hall, the spectacular effect continued as we visited first the festival hall and then the marble cabinet dedicated to Wilhelm II, the last German Emperor.
 The rooms are decorated with paintings, coats of arms, and wood carvings, and the festival hall boasts a massive bronze chandelier.
 It was important, after all, that the hall be both grand and functional – it was home to Bremen’s Parliament until 1966.